George Joyce

 Lieutenant-Colonel George Joyce (born 1618) was an officer and Agitator in the Parliamentary New Model Army during the English Civil War.

-Between 2 and 5 June 1647, while the New Model Army was assembling for rendezvous at the behest of the recently formed Army Council, Joyce seized King Charles I from Parliament's custody at Holdenby House and took him to Thomas Fairfax's headquarters on Triplo Heath (8 miles south of Cambridge), a move that weakened Parliament's position and strengthened the Army's.
+Between 2 and 5 June 1647, while the New Model Army was assembling for rendezvous at the behest of the recently formed Army Council, Joyce seized King Charles I from Parliament's custody at Holdenby House and took him to Thomas Fairfax's headquarters on Triploe Heath (8 miles south of Cambridge), a move that weakened Parliament's position and strengthened the Army's.

 Biography

+Early life and career

 Before joining the army, Joyce worked as a tailor in London.
-According to the Earl of Clarendon in his work, 'The History of the Rebellion, Joyce at one point, "served in a very inferior Employment in Mr. Holles's House."
+According to royalist historian the Earl of Clarendon in his work, 'The History of the Rebellion, Joyce at one point, "served in a very inferior Employment in Mr. Holles's House."

 By 1644, Joyce had enlisted in the Army of the Eastern Association and was serving in Oliver Cromwell's cavalry regiment, nicknamed the 'Ironsides'.
 By 1647, he was commissioned as a cornet in Sir Thomas Fairfax's lifeguard.
 Fairfax would later describe Joyce as an "Arch-Agitator."